denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ## Part7 - Image Generation

-All the code in this section of the analysis is entered into the PyMOL command line.
+All the code in Part7 of the analysis is entered into the PyMOL command line.

 Before beginning this section of the analysis you need to ensure the colorh.py script is in this directory `~/g46214_modelling_output`